lightless-dev/.github/profile/README.md

 ### Hello!
 This is our org for our game dev.

-- we wanted our game to be visible to everyone! so we used github pages!
+- we wanted our game to be visible to everyone
+- this is why you are seeing this.